-When to worry about a Child (Appendix 2).Any signs or symptoms of child abuse should beReviewed and approved by Governors: Nov 2022Revised by EPC: Nov 2022Next Review: Nov 2023 treated with caution.
+When to worry about a Child (Appendix 2).
+Any signs or symptoms of child abuse should be treated with caution.
 At times there will be straightforward explanations for injuries or behaviour.
 It is essential that teachers share their concerns with the DSL.
 If staff are unsure, they should always speak to the designated safeguarding lead (or deputy).